mlhartme/stool/client/documentation.md

     stool create hello@localhost

-and build and image with
+and build an image with

     stool build